RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/info.md

 The skyq platform allows you to control a SkyQ set top box.

-**Note:** Whilst it will pull back information for UK boxes for current channel and live programme, it will do this for a very limited set of countries (currently UK, and any countries that use the same EPG/images, and Italy).
+**Note:** Whilst it will pull back information for UK boxes for current channel and live programme, it will do this for a very limited set of countries (currently UK, and any countries that use the same EPG/images, plus Italy).
 If you are in an unsupported country, or don't want this information set 'live_tv' to False in your config.

 There is currently support for the following device types within Home Assistant: